 - Drink warm water with lemon

 - Drink green tea, ginger and lemon tea, cinnamon tea

-The detoxification process can last from 1 day to weeks, depending on depending on the type of detox you choose.
+The detoxification process can last from 1 day to weeks, depending on the type of detox you choose.
 By avoiding the intake of toxins, we give our liver space to process the toxins that are already in the system and release them into the lymphatic system, kidneys, and blood to be eliminated.
 The detoxification process can cause a variety of symptoms such as nausea, vomiting, diarrhea, fatigue, skin irritation, body aches, or flu-like symptoms.
 In addition, some experts advise regular cleansing of the liver and kidneys, which is also worth exploring.

 Although the process of detoxifying the body is not easy – it is rewarding because when your body is cleansed of toxins, your overall health improves, your blood sugar levels drop, your blood pressure drops, energy levels rise, you get rid of headaches, your skin improves, digestion improves, you feel lighter and brighter and sleep better.